Second Oommen ministry: Achievements

 The Second Oommen Chandy ministry (2011–16) adopted the motto Vikasanavum Karuthalum (Development and care).
 Sanctioning of Unemployment allowance, and welfare measures for the labourers, were some of the measure of his government.
 The Karunya benevolent scheme was implemented in the year 2011-12 for the free treatment of patients with cancer, haemophilia, kidney, and heart diseases.
 More Cochlear implant surgeries were performed during the period.
 More Organ implantation surgeries were done through Mruthasanjeevani project.
-Oommen Chandy also received the United Nation's Public Service Award for his Mass Contact Programme (Jana Samparkka Paripadi), for hearing and solving the complaints of citizens.
+Oommen Chandy also received the United Nations' Public Service Award for his Mass Contact Programme (Jana Samparkka Paripadi), for hearing and solving the complaints of citizens.